Career-Nexus/Career-Nexus-Backend/documentation/templates/output.md

 [Table of contents](#toc)

-# Get Job Preferences<a name='get_job_preferences'></a>
+# Get Job Preference<a name='get_job_preference'></a>

 This endpoint retrieves the job preferences set by the user or N/A if no preference has been set.
+It also includes a preference_set key in response which is True if the user has set his job preference or false if he has not.

 **Endpoint:**`/job/preference/`